DevMateodmnz/mern-ecommerce/README.md

 MERN Ecommerce is a full-stack e-commerce application built with the MERN stack (MongoDB, Express, React, Node.js).
 It provides a complete solution for online shopping with features like user authentication, product management, shopping cart, order processing, and payment integration.

 ## Features
-- User registration and authentication (JWT)
+- User registration and authentication (JWT with refresh tokens)
 - Product catalog with categories and brands
 - Shopping cart and wishlist functionality
 - Order management and tracking